Cornell-MAE-UG/fa25-portfolio-ep559/_projects/CUAUV:Hydrophones.md

 ## Thermodynamic Analysis of a Copeland ZR34K3E-PFJ Scroll Compressor

 This portfolio entry analyzes a specific commercial thermodynamic device using manufacturer performance data and the mass, energy, and entropy balance equations developed in ENGRD 2210 (Thermodynamics) this semester.
 The goal is to connect thermodynamic theory directly to real engineered hardware.

----
----
----
+For this entry, I will analyze the Copeland ZR34K3E-PFJ compressor.

 ---

 ## 1. Device Overview